SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 **Assigning data objects**

 [`ASSIGN`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapassign.htm)
-statements assigns the memory area of a data object to a field symbol.
+statements assign the memory area of a data object to a field symbol.
 Once the memory area is assigned, you can work with the content.

 ``` abap